DOI-USGS/hyswap/docs/source/meta/calculations.rst

   (a) all streamgage basins *contained* by the HUC8, and (b) the smallest streamgage basin that *contains* the HUC8

   Note that in cases where there is near perfect overlap for multiple streamgage basins and a HUC8, the streamgage basin-HUC8 intersection with the *highest* weight is used to estimate runoff.
 This is the same method used to determine the smallest streamgage basin that contains the HUC8: among all the streamgage basins that contain the HUC8 (in other words, the proportion of the HUC8's area in the streamgage basins is roughly 1), find the HUC8-streamgage basin intersection with the highest weight (which means the proportion of the streamgage basin's area in the HUC8 is the largest).
 See Figure 1 for an example of this workflow.
-Note that in Figure 1, 'Fraction#' is analogous to 'proportion of shape X's area in shape Y'
+Note that in Figure 1, 'Fraction#' is analogous to 'proportion of shape X's area in shape Y'.

 .. image:: ../reference/huc8_runoff_example.gif
   :width: 600
   :alt: Map and table that provide an example of the computation of area-based runoff for a given HUC.

 Figure 1.
 Example computation for computation of runoff for a selected HUC unit.
 (The drainage area of basin A is shaded light gray and the drainage area of basin B is shaded pink.
 Note that drainage basin B is nested within drainage basin A).
-Figure from `(Brakebill and others, 2011)`_ In this figure, 'Fraction#' is analogous to 'proportion of shape X's area in shape Y'
+Figure from `(Brakebill and others, 2011)`_ In this figure, 'Fraction#' is analogous to 'proportion of shape X's area in shape Y'.

-**Note:** Description of methods for area-based runoff computation is adapted from `USGS WaterWatch <https://pubs.usgs.gov/publication/fs20083031>`_
+**Note:** Description of methods for area-based runoff computation is adapted from `USGS WaterWatch <https://pubs.usgs.gov/publication/fs20083031>`_.

 References
 ----------